Martin Wins French MotoGP Sprint To Pad Championship Lead - UrduPoint

 Italian Marco Bezzecchi crashed out on lap 10 while running comfortably second on a Ducati VR46.

 "The objective was to pull away," said Martin at the finish.
-"Marco was making it difficult.
-When he crashed, I just tried to relax and make it to the finish."
+"Marco was putting out some great laps, then when I saw he crashed I just tried to keep my constant pace right to the end, quite relaxed."

-Martin crossed the line 2.28 seconds ahead of Marquez, who had surged through the field from the fifth.
-Marquez said he had surprised himself.
+Martin took his 12th career sprint victory when he crossed the line 2.28 seconds ahead of Marquez, who had surged through the field from the fifth.

-"The target was top seven, top eight," he said.
-"The pace was there.
-Super happy.
-Impressive.
-But tomorrow will be difficult to repeat the same start which was perfect."
+Marquez said it was his best MotoGP start ever because with modern technology getting an edge off the line was harder.

-The riders will start from the same grid positions in the main race on Sunday when rain is forecast.
+"It was a good start - a combination of concentration, luck, risk, instinct," he said.

 Recent Stories